wemake-services/wemake-python-styleguide/README.md

 ## Supporting us

-We in [wemake.services](https://wemake.services) make all our tools open-source by default, so the community can benefit from it.
+We in [wemake.services](https://wemake.services) make all our tools open-source by default, so the community can benefit from them.
-If you use our tools and they make your life easier and your business more stable, you can return us a favour by supporting the work we do.
+If you use our tools and they make your life easier and brings business value, you can return us a favor by supporting the work we do.

 [![Gold Tier](https://opencollective.com/wemake-python-styleguide/tiers/gold-sponsor.svg?width=890)](https://opencollective.com/wemake-python-styleguide)